On This Page

 Andres L. Carrano, PhD, P’24

-Dr. Carrano joined Fairfield University as the Dean of the School of Engineering and professor in the Department of Mechanical Engineering in August 2020.
-Previously, he held administrative and endowed academic professorships at Auburn University, Rochester Institute of Technology, Georgia Southern University, and Universidad Catolica Andres Bello.
+Dr. Carrano joined as the Dean of the School of Engineering and Computing in 2020, after serving in administrative and endowed professorship positions at various institutions, including Auburn University and Rochester Institute of Technology.

 Christian J. Cashman, MEd